rtanglao/rt-kits-api2/README.md

 ```

 * 2\. upload ccleaner-mentions-with-flattened-answers-2020-07-31-2020-08-03-firefox-creator-answers-desktop-all-locales.csv to Google Drive
-and then change id from x to support.mozilla.org/questions/x
+and then change id from x to support.mozilla.org/questions/x and remove product column (since it's all desktop!)

 ## 13july2020 preparing week 2 report of firefox 78 July 7-13, 2020